abhityakrishnaraj/CS225-Final-Project/Proposal.md

 another.

-Output: List of cities and airports visited, time it takes to go from one city to
+Output: List of cities visited, order of routes taken, flight time for each of the

-another, total time.
+routes, and total time.

-We will be using Kruskal’s algorithm to build a minimum spanning tree by sorting
+We will be using the output generated from the Djikstra’s algorithm to graphically

-edges in ascending order.
-An array is used to store the weighted edges, and disjoint

-sets to keep track of nodes that are connected.
-First the edges are sorted, then

-separate disjoint sets are initialized for each vertex.
-For each edge connecting two

-vertices, if the two vertices are in different sets, union the two sets that contain the

-vertices.
-Add that path(edge) to the solution.
-Kruskal’s algorithm has O(E\*log(E))

-running time, where E is the number of edges.

-Kruskal’s input: 2D array with an undirected path representing routes that

-connect one city to another.

-Output: A graph highlighting the routes that represent the minimum spanning tree

-of the input airports and routes.
+map the shortest path between the two selected cities.
+We will be creating the graphical

+output in the form of a gif, initially highlighting the start and end points and generating

+the routes between the calculated paths proportional to the flight time it takes to actually

+travel that path.
+This entire graph will be set on top of the world map that shows the

+locations of all 40 airports in the database.

 Timeline